 Nominal scale is simply a system of assigning number symbols to events in order to label them.
 The usual example of this is the assignment of numbers of basketball players in order to identify them.
 Such numbers cannot be considered to be associated with an ordered scale for their order is of no consequence; the numbers are just convenient labels for the particular class of events and as such have no quantitative value.
 Nominal scales provide convenient ways of keeping track of people, objects and events.
 One cannot do much with the numbers involved.
 For example, one cannot usefully average the numbers on the back of a group of football players and come up with a meaningful value.
-Neither can one usefully compare the numbers assigned to one group with the numbers assigned to another.
-The counting of members in each group is the only possible arithmetic operation when a nominal scale is employed.
+Neither can one usefully compare the numbers in each group is the only possible arithmetic operation when a nominal scale is employed.
 Accordingly, we are restricted to use mode as the measure of central tendency.
 There is no generally used measure of dispersion for nominal scales.
 Chi-square test is the most common test of statistical significance that can be utilized, and for the measures of correlation, the contingency coefficient can be worked out.